incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

             return error ,:unprocessable_entity
         end
     end
- $ rspec all greens
+ $ rspec

+All Green

 ```

-### It is always quite a sight to see all greens
+### It is always quite a sight to see all green

 I was so immersed into conversing with rspec to develop this code, I felt like I was a part of a play, playing a character and that the play is being observed, and I am responding only when there is a cue and refrained to when there is no cue as I may mislead them observers if I take any decision without the cue from the RSpec.

-In this manner I had finished the assignment and gave it to the client.
+In this manner I finished the assignment and gave it to the client.
 I had two days to go for a visit around the place.
-As I was watching a tomb my instinctive thoughts about the work start to take over me but with the fact that there never existed any piece of code before going through a test did not let those thoughts take over me, and they seem to have evaporated.
+As I was watching a tomb my instinctive thoughts about the work started to take over me but with the fact that there never existed any piece of code before going through a test did not let those thoughts take over me, and they seem to have evaporated.
 The sight seeing was pleasant with nothing in the back of my mind.